Love playing Hearts!

 There are many other patterns for passing cards

-This changes the circumstance under which Hearts cards can be first played.
+Breaking Hearts refers to changing the circumstances under which Hearts cards can first be played.

 Turn Based Start

 Players take turns to lead the first trick instead of starting with whoever has the smallest Clubs.

 The first trick can be led with any card.
 If disabled, the first trick must be led with the smallest Club card.

 The full deck is used always and the leftover cards are set aside which form the kitty.
 The first player to pick up a penalty card is forced to pick up all of the kitty's cards as part of that trick.
 In a 4 player game, each player receives 12 cards and the remaining 4 cards form the kitty.

 The holder of the Queen of Spades must play the card when able.

 Players can decide a special effect on their points if they reach a special mark.
 Players can decide if the effect halves their points, resets their points to zero, or they can disable this option.

 Special Effect At